 In other words, most of these were already headed towards death imminently.
 So, what really matters is the trend line.
 How much has COVID foreshortened the "length of life?"

 In Delaware "length of life" on average shortened 15 days.
-By contrast, in New York City "length of life" was curtailed about 6 months early, and New York State (excluding NYC) about 6 weeks.
+By contrast, in New York City, "length of life" was curtailed about 6 months early, and in New York State (excluding NYC) about 6 weeks.
 Nearby

 New Jersey averaged a loss of almost 2 months.

-For most of the US, the "length of life" trend line peaked in April and has never again came close.
+For most of the US, the "length of life" trend line peaked in April and has never again come close.